-Canadian Olympic Medal Count
+Team Canada Medal Count

-A member of the national team program since 2007, Natalie Spooner is the first player to compete for the National Women’s Team, the National Women’s Under-22 Team and the National Women’s U-18 Team.
+A member of the national team program since 2007, Spooner is the first player to compete for the National Women’s Team, the National Women’s U-22 Team and the National Women’s U-18 Team.

 Spooner began her collegiate career at Ohio State University in 2008-09.
 As a senior in 2011-12 she set an Ohio State single season record for goals scored, earning her a nomination as a top-10 finalist for the Patty Kazmaier Award as the top female NCAA hockey player.
 She was also named as an NCAA First Team All-American.
-After graduation Spooner was drafted by the Toronto Furies of the CWHL and helped them reach the Clarkson Cup in 2012-13 and 2014-15.
-In 2015-16 she was a finalist for CWHL MVP.
+She finished her Buckeyes career as the school’s all-time leader in goals (100) and second in points (163).

 A little more about Natalie